KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Recurring motifs such as:
 - The dying and resurrecting god
 - The cosmic tree
-- The descent into the underworld
+- Threshold crossing into the embodied and inverse arcs

 Reflect core stages of soul development:
 - Coherence